SPECIAL GUEST PERFORMER

 We are super excited to once again host the 5th Annual Shared Harvest Week-end Harmonica Retreat.
-This year we will be graced with 3 exceptional instructors in Roly Platt, Adam Gussow and Mike Stevens.
+This year we will be graced with 2 exceptional instructors in Roly Platt, and Mike Stevens.
+We also have a special guest Adam Gussow who will joining us for the week-end and a Saturday night performance on the farm for all attendees.
 The week-end takes place at Shared Harvest Community Farm and Education Centre underneath 100 year old willow trees just 300 metres off the banks of the Grand River in Canada's deep south.
 A 45 minute drive from Buffalo and a 1 1/2 hour drive from Toronto our certified organic farm has over 30 acres of fields with over 40 kinds of vegetables.
 These vegetables will be freshly harvested and prepared to feed the attendees.
 Expect to eat fresh gourmet organic food.
 We want to emphasize the connection between food, music and culture!
 Indeed this is where the roots and popularity of our tiny instrument were born.
 Accommodations are billeted in houses of our farm friends, on site in the log cabin, our two bunkies and lots of space for camping.
 Some rooms are shared with two bunk beds.
 Good connections are made with our attendees and the locals who open their homes and hearts to us .

 Attendees will arrive Friday night to get settled.
 We have a paid guitarist to hangout and jam the night away by firelight or indoors if the weather isn't co-operative.
-The instructors can then hear us and get a feel for where individuals and the group as a whole are at.
 The workshops will be 1 hour and 10 minutes each.
-4 on Saturday and 4 on Sunday with an equipment demo before the Saturday night concert with James Anthony playing guitar.
-Everyone will get 5 meals plus snacks throughout the week-end starting Saturday with breakfast.
+4 on Saturday and 4 on Sunday.

 Cost : $450 and $200 for non harmonica playing spouses.